Rumi Verjee: Philanthropy

-In 2009, Verjee was awarded a CBE for his charitable work.
+Verjee was appointed a Commander of the Order of the British Empire (CBE) in the 2009 Birthday Honours for charitable services.
 In addition, the British Olympic Association appointed Verjee to its advisory board ahead of the London Olympic and Paralympic Games.

 In 2015, it was announced that Verjee had become an adviser to MassChallenge, the world's biggest startup accelerator programme.

 In 2017, it was estimated that Verjee had given away a total of £33.9 million, which equated to 20.54% of his wealth.

 Politics

 An active Liberal Democrat for several years, Verjee was appointed to the House of Lords in August 2013.
 His political activity includes support for the party's Leadership programme to improve representation from under-represented groups.

 On 17 September 2013 he was created a life peer taking the title Baron Verjee, of Portobello in the Royal Borough of Kensington and Chelsea.